-Anesthesia Modifiers
+Anesthesia Modifiers Revision

 Medical Mutual follows the American Society of Anesthesiology (ASA) guidelines for submitting modifiers.
 Anesthesia claims received without the appropriate modifiers to accurately reflect the services provided will not be processed for payment.
-Unless otherwise negotiated, reimbursement amounts will follow CMS guidelines for modifier reimbursement.
+Prior to the effective date of Medical Mutual's Anesthesia Reimbursement Policy, the following will apply: Unless otherwise negotiated, reimbursement amounts will follow CMS guidelines for modifier reimbursement.
+Beginning on the effective date of Medical Mutual's Anesthesia Reimbursement Policy, the terms of Medical Mutual's Anesthesia Reimbursement Policy will apply.